servicecatalog/development/oscm-integrationtests-parameter-configurator/readme.txt

 The sample implementation of the external subscription parameter configurator tool.
+It shows also the service parameter prices per subscription.

 To use the external configurator tool in OSCM, perform the following: